 3. Do I need extra padding on the shoulder?

-Ans: No. Both shooter’s cut and the swimmer’s cut allow the comfortable placing of rifles.
-Especially if you use a triple curve base plate, you won’t need additional support from extra padding.
+Ans: No. Both the shooter’s cut and the swimmer’s cut allow the comfortable placing of rifles.
+If you use a triple curve base plate, you won’t need additional support from extra padding.

 About the author